Last Updated on

-We are very lucky to be artists is today’s day and age.
+We are very lucky to be artists are today’s day and age.
 We have so many tools available to use to make our jobs easier and more productive.

-Here are some of my favorite tools I use to make my days a little bit easier.
+Here are some of my favorite tools I use to make my days a bit easier.

 This is a free app for Android and iOS that helps you to keep your schedule on track with to-do lists and reminders.